aleshaleksey/fansys23/08-spell-list.md

 **Description**: Harmless, supernatural flames spring forth in the area and persist, providing a dim illumination and potentially adhering to entities in the area.
 All targets that do not succeed a Cha save are "glowing" until the end of the spell.
 The target does not repeat the save at the end of its turn.

-**Global**: When cast globally the spell illuminates an area with a radius of 100ft and lasts for 1h plus 20 min for each extra 4MP.
+**Global**: When cast globally the spell illuminates an area with a radius of 100ft and lasts for 1h plus 20 min for each 2MP dice above 2.
 This use is popular at festivals and parties.

 ___
 ### Gnomes' Mercy